NCHEC Ambassador Program 2022-2023

 Ambassadors will be asked to do the following:

-- Send 2-3 short email or social media messages throughout the year to students eligible to sit for the exam.
+- Send 2-3 short emails or social media messages throughout the year to students eligible to sit for the exam.

 - Distribute NCHEC Brochures and FAQs (provided digitally).

 - Make at least one presentation (you are welcome to use our Presentation Kit/PowerPoint or any of our classroom videos) which includes the value of CHES® and MCHES® certification, the history of the credentials, reasons to certify, how to apply, the benefits of the CHES®/MCHES® credentials, testimonials and more.
-The presentation kit includes a script to assist in delivering the NCHEC message.
+The presentation kit includes a script to assist in delivering NCHEC's message.

 A Continuing Education Credit for each year of participation as an Ambassador will be awarded.
 You must submit an Ambassador Reporting Form to receive credit.
 NEW Ambassadors will receive a welcome letter with instructions and a complimentary copy of the newly released Competency-Based Framework for Health Education Specialist – 2020.

 “University faculty can play a vital role in informing students about the discipline-specific certification that may help to differentiate them as candidates for employment,” said Linda Lysoby, NCHEC’s Executive Director.
 “We hope to encourage this student-faculty communication through the ambassador program.”

 NCHEC expects to expand the program to every university in the country offering a health education program in the next few years.
-If you are interested in becoming an NCHEC Ambassador, please fill out the form below and submit.
-We will get your welcome materials sent out to you as soon as possible.
+If you are interested in becoming an NCHEC Ambassador, please fill out the form below and submit it.
+NCHEC will get your welcome materials sent out to you as soon as possible.